Cosys-Lab/Cosys-AirSim/docs/settings.md

-# AirSim Settings
+# Cosys-AirSim Settings

 A good basic settings file that works with many of the examples can be found here as [settings_example.json](settings_example.json).
 It shows many of the custom sensors and vehicles that were added by Cosys-Lab.

 ## Where are Settings Stored?
-AirSim is searching for the settings definition in the following order.
+Cosys-AirSim is searching for the settings definition in the following order.
 The first match will be used:

 1. Looking at the (absolute) path specified by the `-settings` command line argument.
 For example, in Windows: `AirSim.exe -settings="C:\path\to\settings.json"`